nadjibus/net-api-client/README.md

 # Recombee Async API Client (because it's no longer 2003)

+## Important Note:
+- Recombee SDK now supports Async.
+If you're only interested in Async support, then there's no need to use this fork.

 ## What's different from the orginal SDK
 - All requests are now Async (SendAsync instead of Send)
 - Possibility to supply your own HttpClient instance in the constructor